thx/gogocode/README.md

 ## Intro

-Let's show you both select and modify API useage w
+Let's show you both select and modify API useage:

 ### In